 Policies cancelled mid-term will receive a charge back for any unearned discounts if you request cancellation of your policy when we calculate any unearned premium.
-(Policy fee's are considered fully earned at the time of purchase.)
-Mid-term policy endorsements will be calculated and billed based on the total number of days remaining until your policy expiration at a pro-rata discount of 5% or 10%.
+Mid-term policy endorsements will be calculated and billed based on the total number of days remaining until your policy expiration on a pro-rata basis.

 Anderson Musical Instrument Insurance Solutions, LLC

 Credits of $24.99 or less are held on account and applied towards your renewal, if your policy will be renewing within six (6) months.
 Credits of $10.00 or less will be held on account and applied towards your renewal.
 Credits for policy cancellation requests,and return premiums of $25 or greater will be mailed to the latest address on file within 30 days.